Improve clinical patient management and further fundamental biological understanding through simulation and modelling of systems-level mechanobiology

 Research Project - Adaptation of an animal experimental model in Prof Jay Humphrey’s Continuum Biomechanics Lab to the study of the mechanobiological vascular wall response to biomechanical and biochemical perturbations, with a particular focus on the TGF-beta/Ang-II signalling network.

-SEHTA - South East Health Technologies Alliance, Kent, UK
+SEHTA - South East Health Technologies Alliance, London, UK

 Internship - Development of technical and economic feasibility studies for innovative telemedicine devices and systems